 Whole wheat is a great source of fiber, polyphenols, vitamin E, and phytosterols, all of which may play a role in lowering the risk of certain chronic diseases.

 The greatest benefit of whole wheat flour vs. refined white flour is the higher content of fiber.
-And research studies have indicated that wheat fiber improves laxation, lowers gut transit time and may lower the risk of colorectal cancer.
+And research studies have indicated that wheat fiber improves laxation, lowers gut transit time and may reduce the risk of colorectal cancer.

 - Musakhan (Sumac Chicken Caramelized Onion Flatbread)

-- Blueberry Kuchen
+- Blueberry Kuchen (yeast bread topped with blueberries)

 ★ DID YOU MAKE THIS RECIPE?
 PLEASE COMMENT AND GIVE IT A STAR RATING BELOW!